magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Before the advent of the Reader Conditionals extension, these were the two fundamentals tools used to make Clojure(Script) libraries portable on JVM and JSVM.
-As said more times, `cljx` is now deprecated, but `cljsbuild` is still the most used building tool for CLJS.
+As mentioned already, `cljx` is now deprecated, but `cljsbuild` is still the most used building tool for CLJS.

 I personally used `cljsbuild` quite a lot in the past and it saved me